USACE-WaterManagement/repgen5/README.md

 ```

-This will add the points that intersect.
+This will add the points of both time series that intersect in time.
 It will loop through v then through v2 and whenever the dates match add a new row with the value as the sum.
 All of the basic operators are implemented.
 If v2 was a scalar value or a simple constant value v would loop through and add the value to all of its values.

 ###### Complex operations

-If you need to do something more complex you can create a function,lamba or callable class and use the apply operator.
+If you need to do something more complex you can create a function,lamba, or callable class and use the apply function of Value.

 ```python
 # first define a function